yiisoft/yii2/docs/guide/db-dao.md

 Using Prepared Statements
 -------------------

-In order to securely pass query parameters you can use prepared statements:
+To securely pass query parameters to your queries, you should make use of prepared statements.
+First, create a named placeholder in your query (using the syntax `:placeholder`).
+Then bind the placeholder to a variable and execute the query:

 ```php
 $command = $connection->createCommand('SELECT * FROM post WHERE id=:id');